 What did I notice?

-I think to lead a monotonous life where I spend most part of the day in either learning new things or criticizing about rules of the world.
-Most of my time was spent in “Why me?” attitude where I keep complaining God about the difficulties in life without thanking about the luxuries of life.
-While 3 days might sound a very little but there were many interactions which gave a lifetime of memories.
+I think to lead a monotonous life where I spend most part of the day either learning new things or criticizing about rules of the world.
+Most of my time was spent in the “Why me?” attitude where I keep complaining to God about the difficulties in life without thinking about the luxuries of life.
+While 3 days might sound very little but there were many interactions that gave me a lifetime of memories.
 Meeting with 100+ people and speaking to 10+ people taught me the real value of life.
-There were so many minor things which adds up to the ocean of reflections.
+There were so many minor things that add up to the ocean of reflections.

-Smile around every corner of Anandwan – Every people who live in Anandwan are the ones who are not accepted by the world and they were left alone by their families.
+Smile around every corner of Anandwan – Every people who live in Anandwan are the one who is not accepted by the world and they were left alone by their family.
 With immense pain and disabilities, they are spending life in despair.
-Yet, every single day they are working hard for their livelihood with all source of energy drawing from under their nose i.e Smile.
-“Smile is the best way to fight every problem, crush every fear and concur the world”.
+Yet, every single day they are working hard for their livelihood with all sources of energy drawing from under their nose i.e Smile.
+“Smile is the best way to fight every problem, crush every fear and concur with the world”.
 This simple formula is the key for the people of Anandwan to lead a joyful life.
 Considering me, I have got a healthy body, good family, food to eat, shelter to live, people to visit, money to spend, overall I am leading a happy life compared to 95% of the people in the world.
 Yet, I cry over small losses.
-If I compare my life with people of Anandwan, I have got no reason to cry and instead thank God for providing me a healthy life and family.
-If leprosy patients, who have disabilities and rejected by their family can smile and be happy, why can’t I look into the brighter side of my life and be happy?
+If I compare my life with the people of Anandwan, I have got no reason to cry and instead thank God for providing me with a healthy life and family.
+If leprosy patients, who have disabilities and are rejected by their families can smile and be happy, why can’t I look into the brighter side of my life and be happy?

 Apart from our social responsibility, the journey helped me to understand the real value of leadership.
 Till now, I use to consider my father as a true leader, whom I have seen from childhood, shaping up the lives of our family members and leading us to success.
 But Anandwan is beyond leadership, it’s a perfect environment where people help each other and grow together.
 I have always heard a leader is someone who is a source of inspiration but at Anandwan, everyone is a leader and it’s a web of inspiration that has closely tied up and created a strong bond of interconnectedness.

-There were many life lessons what 27 years of my existence haven’t taught me which the 3-day journey was able to teach.
+There were many life lessons that 27 years of my existence haven’t taught me which the 3-day journey was able to teach.

 Learn to be happy in every situation – It’s often well said that “Smile, is what it takes to fight all the problems” and Anandwan has actually proved it.
 If I take an example of before and after of me facing similar situations, my perspective to see problems has changed completely.

-After – With all the learnings from Anandwan and trying to follow it, when I reflect back on the situation, I feel myself as foolish.
-Maybe it was very important during that period of time but my action was unnecessary brainless.
-There was nothing wrong happened in my life for which I behaved that way.
-I feel sorry for my actions and hurting others.
+After – With all the learnings from Anandwan and trying to follow it, when I reflect back on the situation, I feel I am foolish.
+Maybe it was very important during that period of time but my action was unnecessary and brainless.
+There was nothing wrong that happened in my life for which I behaved that way.
+I feel sorry for my actions and for hurting others.

 Everything is possible in this world – We have great examples of the saying “Everything is possible in this world”, if a Chaiwala can become the Prime Minister of India, no one can stop you to fulfill your dreams.
 There is always a difference between listening to great examples and meeting the real-life heroes who actually made everything possible.
-People of Anandwan are those real heroes who made everything possible in this world.
-People who are not socially accepted because of their disability and social stigma, came together to create an environment what runs of its own without any outer world dependencies.
+The people of Anandwan are those real heroes who made everything possible in this world.
+People who are not socially accepted because of their disability and social stigma, came together to create an environment that runs of its own without any outer world dependencies.
 If they can do this impossible task of creating a smart village on their own, then what’s stopping me from fulfilling my dreams with all the facilities available.
-I use to under-estimate my potentials of doing things, but I changed the lens of viewing things and hope to have an impact in my coming days.
+I use to underestimate my potential for doing things, but I changed the lens of viewing things and hope to have an impact in the coming days.

-Baba Amte’s own word “Give them chance, not charity” is the key takeaway which I would like to keep it throughout my life.
-It truly explains every single person has their potentials and given a chance, it shall be proved.
-Baba Amte’s revolution was built on the single philosophy of “Everyone deserves a second chance” and Baba has provided it by leaving high materialistic life and devoted his life for the upliftment of the socially unaccepted people.
+Baba Amte’s own word “Give them chance, not charity” is the key takeaway that I would like to keep throughout my life.
+It truly explains every single person has their potential and given a chance, it shall be proved.
+Baba Amte’s revolution was built on the single philosophy of “Everyone deserves a second chance” and Baba has provided it by leaving high materialistic life and devoted his life to the upliftment of the socially unaccepted people.

 I would like to thank the entire team of PGPM, DOCC, and Anandwan who has helped us to experience a lifetime opportunity.
-I would also extend the gratitude to Dr. Sheetal Amte and Gautam Karajgi for welcoming us to the Anandwan and helped us understand the values.
+I would also extend my gratitude to Dr. Sheetal Amte and Gautam Karajgi for welcoming us to the Anandwan and helping us understand the values.